Tiezhengyuan/ml_epitope/README.md

 ## introduction
 Identification of epitopes or binding segments of a protein with antibodies is critical in the development of antibody drugs or vaccin design.

-Epitopes could be categorized into linear, conformational, or discontinuous types.
+### Epitopes could be categorized into linear, conformational, or discontinuous types.
 Various features can be used for epitope prediction:
 - compositions of amino acids
 - physical-chemical amino acids
 - frequency of amino acids
 - AA sequence
 - 3D structure data from antibody-antigen complex

-Dataset used for prediction:
+### Dataset used for prediction:
 - 3D structure data from antibody-antigen complex
-- epitope and antigen sequences
+- epitope and antigen sequences from IEDB
+- protein annotations from Uniprot

-methods for prediction:
+### ML/DL/LLMs for epitope prediction:
 - Parameter estimateion: calculate statistics and do significance testing
-- machine learning models: SVM, Random Forest, etc
-- deep learning: ANN, RNN, etc.
-- Large language models (tune-up pretrained models): BERT, ESM
+- Random Forest: evaluate feature importance
+- ANN: employ physical-chemical properties and frequency of amino acids of epitope sequences to predict linear epitope
+- RNN: Employ amino acid sequence only to predict epitopes.
+- Supervised fine-tune (SFT) Llama-3-8b-Instruct: input text is defined as "<sequence>" or
+    "<AA in sequence>" or
+    "<AA in sequence> | <physical chemicals>  <frequenct>"

 ## study
 ### study I